 Pondicherry, the Union Territory consists of 4 unconnected districts : Karaikal, Mahe, Yanam and Puducherry.
 While Puducherry and Karaikal are parts of Tamil Nadu, Yanam and Mahe are enclaves of Andhra and Kerala respectively.

-The interactive walk highlights 22 iconic points and their stories, but here are my favourite 5 digs!
+The interactive walk highlights 22 iconic points and their stories, but here are our favourite 5 digs!